What COVID Revealed to Me About Communicating with the Elderly and Other Thoughts

 As I was near the exit to her community, I drove straight there.
 I called my husband, her son, and requested that he go to our house, gather whatever she might need, and head over.
 We decided to also bring cleaning supplies as we didn’t know if that service would be interrupted as well.

 That was March 12th.
 Three weeks later the staff organized Zoom calls, weekly, for 15 minutes.
-10 weeks later (end of May) they added a 10 minutes “drive-by” where we would remain in our car with a mask and they would bring her within 6 feet of the car to visit.
+10 weeks later (end of May) they added a 10-minute “drive-by” where we would remain in our car with a mask and they would bring her within 6 feet of the car to visit.
 That ended this week when, for the first time, one of the residents tested positive for the virus.

 There have been many communication challenges: